-Only a few restaurants are found nearby.
-Chalk Sound is about a 9 mile (15 km) drive from Grace Bay, with portions of the journey leading past the industrial areas at South Dock, Five Cays and Downtown.
+Dining options are however a bit limited, as Las Brisas Restaurant is the only restaurant and bar in the area.
+Chalk Sound is about a 9-mile (15 km) drive from Grace Bay, with portions of the journey leading past the industrial areas at South Dock, Five Cays, and Downtown.

 Long Bay is the natural choice if kiteboarding is a consideration.

 Many villas here are found on the thin ridge of land between the shallow inland marine ponds and the southern shore.
-The view from the peaks of the hills here is spectacular.
+The view from the peaks of the hills here over the shallow ocean of the Caicos Banks is spectacular.

-There is no large beach in this area, however many houses hide tiny patches of sand between the low limestone cliffs, some of which are so small that they are submerged at high tide.
+There is no large beach in this area, however, many houses hide tiny patches of sand between the low limestone cliffs, some of that are so small that they are submerged at high tide.

 Another central region and found close to Turtle Cove, the Blue Mountain and Babalua Beach area is relatively quiet, and due to the high elevation, many accommodations in this vicinity offer unparalleled vistas over the northern barrier reef.

-The beach is decent, albeit shallow with sea grass and the occasional rock.
-The snorkelling can be good as well.
+The beach is decent, albeit shallow with seagrass and the occasional rock or conch.
+Snorkeling can be good as well.